Table of Contents

 Patients with non-cardiogenic pulmonary edema are usually too sick to be transferred for a computed tomography scan.
 If a computed tomography scan is obtained, the features of non-cardiogenic pulmonary edema are widespread airspace consolidation in the dependent lung regions.
 Bilateral lung opacities are the main finding in patients with acute respiratory distress syndrome on computed tomography.

 These opacities might be patchy, homogenous, mixed, or less likely ground glass in appearance.
 Air bronchograms are commonly seen on computed tomography scans of the lungs in patients with non-cardiogenic pulmonary edema.
-Most of these abnormalities are found in the basal regions of the lungs in an ambulatory patient.
+Most of these abnormalities are found in the basal regions of the lungs in an ambulatory patient with widespread airspace consolidation.

 Small pleural effusions are commonly identified on computed tomography scans of patients with pulmonary edema due to acute respiratory distress syndrome.
 Up to 50 % of the patients had a pleural effusion on their computed tomography scan.
 Fortunately, these pleural effusions were not found to be correlated with prognosis.